IBM-Cloud/openshift4-lab/getting-started/create_account.md

 3. Once you accepted the invite, you will be able to access [https://cloud.ibm.com](https://cloud.ibm.com)

-{% hint style='info' %} When joining an existing account, you do NOT require to enter any credit card information. {% endhint %}
+> When joining an existing account, you do NOT require to enter any credit card information.

 ## Create your own account

-{% hint style='info' %} If you have been invited to an account, creating an account is optionnal. {% endhint %}
+> If you have been invited to an account, creating an account is optionnal.

 1. Register for your own account: [http://cloud.ibm.com/registration](http://cloud.ibm.com/registration)